The Alvecote herd of pedigree Dexter cattle was named after the tiny Warwickshire village where it was founded

 of each other making management very easy.

-My herd is accredited free of BVD, IBR, Leptospirosis and Johne's Disease (Risk Level 1).
+My cattle are the only Dexter herd in Wales registered with a cattle health scheme provider accredited free of BVD, IBR, Leptospirosis and Johne's Disease (Risk Level 1).

-Bovine TB also remains a problem in large parts of the UK so in order to protect my herd from infection I have chosen to
+Whilst Bovine TB remains a problem in large parts of the UK in order to protect my herd from infection I have chosen to

-subscribe to the bTB scheme and officially accredited as a 'low risk' holding for Bovine TB
+subscribe to the bTB scheme and officially accredited as a 'low risk' holding for Bovine TB.
+My herd has been closed since 2011 and I no longer attend shows or sales.